-Why a Tour Operator in Sicily?
-Because in Sicily you’ll find all you have always wanted for a wonderful holiday in the Mediterranean Sea!
+Why a DMC in Sicily?
+Because in Sicily you will find everything you ever wanted for a wonderful holiday in the Mediterranean!

-Sicily is the biggest island in the Mediterranean Sea.
-It has a rich heritage of history and arts and together with the smaller isles, Eolie, Ustica, Egadi, Pantelleria and the farther Pelagie, it is the more extended region in Italy.
-Here, you will find a mix of culture, nature and art with the most beautiful landscapes that you have ever imagined and a mild climate from April to October.
-Four international airports: Catania and Comiso (Eastern Sicily), Palermo and Trapani (Western Sicliy), well connected with all national route and with plenty of European capitals.
+Sicily is the largest island in the Mediterranean Sea.
+It has a rich heritage of history and art and together with the smaller islands, the Aeolian, Ustica, Egadi, Pantelleria and the more distant Pelagie, it is the largest region in Italy.
+Here you will find a mix of culture, nature and art with the most beautiful landscapes you have ever imagined and a mild climate from April to October.
+Four international airports: Catania and Comiso (Eastern Sicily), Palermo and Trapani (Western Sicily), are well connected with all national routes and with many European capitals.

 Sicily - Land of Myth

-Located in the heart of the Mediterranean, Sicily is the largest island of this basin (25.832,29 km²).
-Around it there is a number of smaller islands, in the north the Aeolian islands and Ustica, Egadi islands located in the west, in the south Pelagie and Pantelleria island (with a total of 26.117,69 km²)
+Located in the heart of the Mediterranean, Sicily is the largest island in this basin (25,832.29 km²).
+Surrounding it are a number of smaller islands.
+To the north the Aeolian Islands and Ustica, to the west the Egadi Islands, to the south the Pelagie Islands and the island of Pantelleria (a total of 26,117.69 km²)

-A great movement characterizes the Sicilian landscape: indeed, the island is mountainous and full of hills.
-The most important is the massive Mount Etna (protected entirely by the institution of a large natural park), located in eastern Sicily.
-The volcano, with an approximate height of 3.300 m, is active and is the highest in Europe.
+A great deal of movement characterises the Sicilian landscape: the island is mountainous and full of hills.
+The most important is the Etna massif (protected in its entirety by the establishment of a large natural park), located in eastern Sicily.
+The volcano, with an approximate height of 3,300 m, is the highest still active volcano in Europe.

-To the east, between Messina and Mount Etna continues the chain of the Peloritani, quite similar to the mountains of Calabria.
+To the east, between Messina and Etna, the Peloritani chain continues, quite similar to the mountains of Calabria.

-Further south, always in the east of the island, there is a whole sequence of high plateaus made of lava, tuff, mostly limestone, deeply cut by suggestive cavity shaped by the waters flowing there.
-The center of Sicily, is hilly.
-This is the plateau called sulfurous, with a variable altitude between 500 and 700 meters (at the top of this plateau, at approximately 1.000 meters, the Mount Etna rises).
+Further south, again to the east of the island, is a sequence of plateaus made of lava, tuff, mostly limestone, carved deep into the earth by suggestive cavities shaped by the flowing waters.
+The centre of Sicily is hilly.
+This is the so-called sulphurous plateau, with an altitude varying between 500 and 700 metres (at the top of this plateau, at about 1,000 metres, rises Mount Etna).

-Find inspiration about our destinations.
-Choosing a Tour Operator in Sicily entails finding unknown but amazing places, but also saving your budget and your time.
+Find inspiration in our destinations.
+Choosing a Tour Operator in Sicily means finding unknown but surprising places, but also saving budget and time.